 In most European destinations at Christmas, you will find a plethora of Christmas festivals and the same goes for Christmas festivals in Poland.
 Most cities, towns and rural villages will have their own festival and while we can’t cover them all there are a few Christmas festivals in Poland that can’t be missed.

-These are just a few drops of water in the sea of festival possibilities that one can choose from in Poland.
+These are just a few drops of water in the sea of Polish festivals that one can choose from.
 What is sure, is that everybody can find something interesting and fitting their definition of “fun” while visiting this Eastern European country.

 Frequently asked questions about travel in Poland